 My cup runs over.

 God lays a table for us in the wilderness.

 Don’t you love this image?
 A meal, a table laid out for us, in the most unlikely of places — in the midst of enemy territory!
-Here where we expected no good thing, here where we prepared ourselves to be attacked and beaten down, instead we’re given a feast.
+Here where we expected no good thing.
+Here where we prepared for our adversaries to attack us and beat us down.
+Instead – God gives us a feast!
 Not just the bare-bones necessity of what we need to survive, but an abundance of delight.

 This feast, this “running over” of good things — it might not be in the form you expect.
 It might not be material possessions, or financial security, or career success.
 It might not be the kinds of things the world would hold up as worth much, even.
-Maybe it’ll be in the form of treasured friendships, of people coming into your life that you’re able to call family.
-Or maybe your feast will come in the form of the joy you receive from seeing another person’s life changed and renewed — the kind of lasting joy no one can ever take from you.
+Maybe it’ll be in the form of treasured friendships, people coming into your life that you’re able to call family.
+Or maybe your feast will come in the form of the joy you receive from seeing another person’s life changed and renewed — that kind of deep, enduring joy that no one can ever take from you.

-“I do not give as the world gives,” Jesus told his disciples once.1 But the kind of gifts that come from Him end up being better than what we expected, and better than what we thought we wanted.
-Let’s be present in the moment enough to receive these gifts.
+“I do not give as the world gives,” Jesus told his disciples once.1 It’s true: the gifts that come from Him end up being better than we expected, and better than what we thought we wanted.
+Let’s be present enough in the moment to receive these gifts fully.
 Let’s quieten our souls enough to recognise them for the blessings that they are.

 Surely goodness and mercy shall follow me